-The Constitution spells out “treason, bribery, or other high crimes and misdemeanors” as cause to remove a president from office.
+The U.S. Constitution spells out “treason, bribery, or other high crimes and misdemeanors” as cause to remove a president from office.
 It does not define “high crimes and misdemeanors,” but the phrase comes out of British common law and referred to crimes by public officials against the government.
 An offense does not have to be a criminal act.

 The House Votes on Impeachment

-If the House investigations result in articles of impeachment, the full House votes, either on each article separately or on the resolution as a whole.
+If the House investigation results in articles of impeachment, the full House votes, either on each article separately or on the resolution as a whole.
 A simple majority of those voting is needed on at least one article to impeach, or formally charge, the president.
 It would take at least 218 votes to clear the Democratic-controlled House.
 The House would select members to manage the trial in the Senate.

 The Senate Holds a Trial

-Once the accusation moves on to the Senate, the U.S. Supreme Court Chief Justice John Roberts would preside over a trial.
+Once the accusation moves on to the Senate, U.S. Supreme Court Chief Justice John Roberts would preside over a trial.
 The House managers would serve as prosecutors, while Trump would be entitled to defense lawyers.

 During a trial, both sides can present evidence and call witnesses.
 The Senate has rules for an impeachment trial, but would have to negotiate how long it would last.

 After final arguments, the Senate meets in closed session to deliberate but then votes in public.
 A two-thirds vote of the senators present is needed for a conviction and removal from office.
 Republicans now control the Senate with 53 seats.
 No appeal is possible.

 One wrinkle in the process: Could Senate Majority Leader Mitch McConnell refuse to hold a trial?
 The New York Times reported that it was unclear who had the authority to convene the Senate for a trial, Roberts or McConnell.
 McConnell has since told Senate Republicans to expect a quick trial.

 And finally a question of fashion.
 Chief Justice William Rehnquist famously wore a special robe that he designed for Clinton's impeachment trial.
-According to Harvard Law School, he added four gold stripes to the sleeves as an homage to a character in Iolanthe, a Gilbert and Sullivan’s operetta.
+According to Harvard Law School, he added four gold stripes to the sleeves as an homage to a character in Iolanthe, a Gilbert and Sullivan operetta.
 Will Roberts follow suit?